 Greetings!
 My name is Chris Blackwell and I have been developing web applications for over 15 years.
 I love it as much today as the day I first started.
-I consider myself a full-stack developer, as I spend time evenly across Laravel and Vue.

-How I got Started Programming
+How I Got Started Programming

 My love for the Internet started when I was finishing grade school.
 I was fascinated that one could create their own content and put it online for all to see.